Generation Lockdown: Growing Up In The Shadow of Gun Violence:

 Gun Access Can Turn Suicidal Thoughts Into ActionsWhen a 23-year-old who has tried to kill himself visits family, he must mentally prepare to resist hurting himself with their guns, he says.
 Gun access can make suicidal impulses harder to fend off, as Youth Radio's Desmond Meagley reports.
 The Great Gun Emoji DebateBy: Tylyn Hardamon

 Out of the nearly 900 emoji options available to U.S. teenagers, the gun is one of the most popular, ranking in the top ten percent.
 But lately, the gun emoji has been landing some people in hot water.
 Young people tend to be savvier about these things.
 But there’s still room for misunderstanding.
 Youth Radio Reporter Tylyn Hardamon explores how teens use the gun emoji in their everyday conversations.

 Feeling Safe Is My Top Priority This School YearBy: Samone Perry

 For one teenager, getting ready for the first day of school also means strategizing ways to stay safe from gun violence.

-In the wake of police-involved shootings of young people and the national dialogue sparked on the issue, Youth Radio’s Joi Smith examines the issue in her hometown of Oakland, where more than half of the victims of gun violence are under 30.
+Youth And Police: The Dialogue Continues In the wake of police-involved shootings of young people and the national dialogue sparked on the issue, Youth Radio's Joi Smith examines the issue in her hometown of Oakland, where more than half of the victims of gun violence are under 30. return to top

 One research study published by the NIH surveyed four thousand urban residents in Atlanta and found 30 percent had signs of PTSD.
 Signs of PTSD can look different in teens compared to adults.
 The world of Youth Radio's Maya Escobar has been shaped by something commonplace to families like hers in Oakland — gunshots.
 In this animated video, Maya explores a traumatic event in her childhood and the fear that remains.